"Untitled" (Portrait of Ross in L.A.): Presentation

-Exhibitions and Interpretations
+Felix Gonzalez-Torres came up with specific and open-ended parameters for each artwork and the artist's foundation gathered information on the structure and nature of the artist's work via 'Core Tenets' for each body of work.

+The Core Tenets for the body of candy works apply to "Untitled" (Portrait of Ross in L.A.)."
+While each body of work follows its own set of rules, Gonzalez-Torres's practice includes purposeful variations, within a body of work and between bodies of work, in order to foster engagement and questioning.

+Work exhibitions and interpretations

-“Untitled” (Portrait of Ross in L.A.) was first exhibited in a solo-presentation of the artist’s work at Luhring Augustine Hetzler Gallery, Los Angeles, CA which was open from October 19 – November 16, 1991.
-The press release for the exhibition stated: “The real life and work of an artist exists within its own flowing continuum.”
+"Untitled" (Portrait of Ross in L.A.) was first exhibited in a solo-presentation of the artist's work at Luhring Augustine Hetzler Gallery in Los Angeles, California, which was open from October 19 – November 16, 1991.
+The press release for the exhibition stated: "The real life and work of an artist exists within its own flowing continuum."

-González-Torres' partner Ross Laycock died of AIDS related complications in 1991, the same year as "Untitled" (Portrait of Ross in L.A.)'s creation.
-The work has been interpreted as an "allegorical portrait" of Laycock.
+González-Torres's partner Ross Laycock died of AIDS related complications in 1991, the same year as "Untitled" (Portrait of Ross in L.A.)'s creation.
+The work has been interpreted as an "allegorical portrait" of Laycock as his health deteriorated.

 The work was included in Could Not Bear the Sight of It: Contemporary Art Interventions on Critical Whiteness, an exhibition at the Jane Addams Hull House-Museum in Chicago, IL in 2012.
 The exhibition, curated by Lisa Yun Lee and Theaster Gates, sought to "ask a series of questions about how whiteness is both invisible and dominant: Is there any such thing as white culture?
 What is the secret to being white?
 How has whiteness changed over time?
 What does a world without racism look like?"

 In 2016, "Untitled" (Portrait of Ross in L.A.) was installed at The Metropolitan Museum of Art as part of the exhibition Unfinished: Thoughts Left Visible.
 The exhibition centered on the question of when an artwork is considered finished, and included works which were left incomplete by their makers, as well as those which were intentionally unfinished as a way to embrace unlimited possibilities.